Asbestos

 Penn Medicine Abramson Cancer Center notes that chrysotile asbestos is the most common cause of asbestos-related diseases as it was used more than any other type.

-Chrysotile asbestos was used in cement, insulation, roofing materials, rubber, plastics, brakes, and many other products.
+Chrysotile asbestos was used in cement, roofing materials, plastics, and many other products.

 We may be able to help you access compensation and justice if you developed an illness like lung cancer after being exposed to any type of asbestos.
-Get a free case review to find out if you’re eligible.
+Get a free case review to find out if you may be eligible.

 - Access Financial Aid and Justice